-The site sets you up with a multi-use license and it’s easy to download the background music you like in almost any length you need.
+The site sets you up with a multi-use license, and it’s easy to download the background music you like at almost any length you need.

 Select Good Equipment

-Audio quality is important for your podcast, we have all listened to a podcast, tv show or even a phone call where the audio was poor, it’s a clear standout.
+Audio quality is essential for your podcast, and we have all listened to a podcast, TV show or even a phone call where the audio was poor; it’s a clear standout.

 Check Amazon and their reviews to find a good quality podcasting microphone.
-You’ll also find a great assortment of podcast kits that will make your home studio look and sound much more professional.
+You’ll also find a great assortment of podcast kits to make your home studio look and sound more professional.

-Many of the better microphones have both a USB and an XLR connection which will allow you to upgrade your equipment later without needing to buy a new mic.
+Many better microphones have both a USB and an XLR connection, allowing you to upgrade your equipment later without needing to buy a new mic.

-Then, reach out to them to see when they are available to discuss the subject you’re interested in.
+Then, reach out to them to see when they can discuss the subject you’re interested in.

-A good proposal is very important, come up with an attractive proposition and understand you’re taking their time, you’ll need to sell it as if you’re adding value to them, and why this is good for your guests.
+A good proposal is significant, come up with an attractive proposition and understand you’re taking their time; you’ll need to sell it as if you’re adding value to them and explain why this is good for your guests.

-A guest host will make sure your podcast stays interesting to both your regular viewers and new visitors.
+A guest host will ensure your podcast stays interesting to regular viewers and new visitors.

-Pick hosts with a well-known name and who will have something interesting to share with your audience.
-There’s an excellent chance that he or she will share your podcast with their audience and ensure that your podcast will pick up a larger social following.
+Pick hosts with a well-known name who will have something interesting to share with your audience.
+There’s an excellent chance that they will share your podcast with their audience and ensure that your podcast will pick up a larger social following.
 This is great to promote your podcast when first starting out.

-- Warm Up - Obviously recording a podcast requires some talking, but never go into your session cold.
-Warm up your vocal cords by practicing your script.
+- Warm Up recording a podcast episode requires some talking, but never go into your session cold.
+Warm up your vocal cords by practising your script.
 You’ll find this will improve your dictation and help to keep you from stumbling over unexpected words.

-- Use a Small, Quiet Room — Record your podcast episodes in the smallest and quietest room possible.
+- Use a Small, Quiet Room — Record your podcast episodes in the slightest and quietest room possible.
 This will help you to reduce echoes and outside noises.

 - Seal Yourself In — Close windows and doors and turn off any machines or devices that make even slight noises.
 Put pets somewhere else.
-Fill the room up with soft items like pillows and couches, and use carpet to muffle noise and absorb sound.
+Fill the room with delicate items like pillows and couches, and use carpet to muffle noise and absorb sound.

-- Position the Mic properly — Set it at the same height as your mouth and place your chair back a few inches.
-Always use a pop filter and adjust yourself to get the right volume level.
+- Position the Mic properly — Set it at the same title as your mouth and place your chair back a few inches.
+Always use a pop filter and adjust it to get the right volume level.

 - Watch Your Volume — Monitor your volume levels while recording.
-Keep it at a normal conversational tone and make sure to avoid distortion.
+Keep it at a normal conversational tone, and avoid distortion.

 - Stay Still — Don’t move around.
 Anytime you move, it creates background noise in your recording.
 Don’t let the mic cable rub against your shirt or collar.
 Keep your feet planted on the floor.
 Don’t move things around on the desk.
-Anything you move must be a silent process so it's not picked up by the mic.
+Anything you move must be a silent process so the mic does not pick it up.

 Once recorded, save your podcast immediately, and make a backup or upload it to the cloud to avoid lost or corrupted files.

-Add in the music and interviews, Re-record any parts that don’t convey exactly what you need to make the entire podcast entertaining and never boring.
+Add in the music and interviews, and Re-record any parts that don’t convey precisely what you need to make the entire podcast entertaining and never boring.

-The editing software can also be compressed and equalized, but be careful to try and make the end result clean and not unbalanced.
+The editing software can also be compressed and equalised, but be careful to try and make the result clean and not unbalanced.

-As a final step, try using Auphonic to apply some normalization for loudness, leveling, and filtering.
+As a final step, use Auphonic to apply some normalisation for loudness, levelling, and filtering.

-Auphonic is designed as an automatic audio post production web service for podcasts, broadcasters, radio shows, and movies.
+Auphonic is an automatic audio post-production web service for podcasts, broadcasters, radio shows, and movies.
 It helps to improve the richness and volume of the user’s podcast audio production and is free as long as you don’t exceed two hours per month of processing.

 For Mac users, Apple’s iTunes works well.
 Just click on Apple Podcasts under the tab for Directories and follow the steps provided.

-Other excellent choices are Headliner and Wavve, especially if you want to customize your podcast videos for sharing.
+Other excellent choices are Headliner and Wavve, especially if you want to customise your podcast videos for sharing.

 Website Hosting & Design

-Most of the podcast hosting companies will give you a website, but for serious users, you should consider WordPress as a separate host.
+Most podcast hosting companies will give you a podcast website, but you should consider WordPress, a separate host of severe users.

-WordPress walks you through the process in simple terms and gives you a bit more guidance than other sites that can be very helpful for beginners.
+WordPress walks you through the process in simple terms and gives you a bit more guidance than other sites, which can be very helpful for beginners.

-Obviously, as a digital marketing agency, we offer web designs, landing pages and can create an amazing website to host your podcast and provide branding, but there are certainly free, and more affordable options available.
+As a digital marketing agency, we offer web designs and landing pages that convert and can create a fantastic website to host your podcast and provide branding.
+Still, there are undoubtedly accessible and more affordable options available.

-Getting a transcription is a great way for Google and the other search engines to “read” your podcast episodes.
+Getting a transcription is an excellent way for Google and the other search engines to “read” your podcast episodes.

-If you’re looking to take things really seriously, and take it to the next level descript is by far the most powerful on the market podcast audio editing, and transcribing tool for both video and audio.
-We personally use it and recommend it where possible.
+Suppose you’re looking to take things seriously and take them to the next level.
+In that case, descript is the most powerful podcast audio editing and transcribing tool for video and audio.
+We use it and recommend it where possible.

-Show notes can also be transcriptions, they are another way to get your podcast more viewers.
+Show notes can also be transcriptions, which is another way to get more viewers for your podcast.

-Show notes are usually a simple summary of what one of your podcasts talked about or even a complete blog post that is designed to be read rather than listened to.
+Show notes are usually a simple summary of what one of your podcasts talked about or even a whole blog post designed to be read rather than listened to.

-Once you’ve set up your show notes page, embed your episode code in it so viewers can listen directly from your website.
+Once you’ve set up your show notes page, embed your episode code so viewers can listen directly to your website.

-We hope these notes about starting up your own podcast have helped you get started.
-Be sure to share this tutorial with others like you who might be interested in starting up their new podcast!
+We hope these notes about starting your podcast have helped you get started.
+Be sure to share this tutorial with others who might be interested in starting their new podcast!
 Remember to define your marketing strategy before you begin.

-If you have feedback, would like to know more information or have any questions please let us know in the comments.
+If you have feedback, want more information or have any questions, please let us know in the comments.